Acarbose: Natural distribution

+In nature, acarbose is synthesized by soil bacteria Actinoplanes sp through its precursor valienamine.

 In molecular biology

 Acarbose is described chemically as a pseudotetrasaccharide, specifically a maltotetraose mimic inhibitor.
 As an inhibitor that mimics some natural substrates, it is useful for elucidating the structure of sugar-digesting enzymes, by binding into the same pocket.

+Research

+Most studies investigating alpha-glucosidase and alpha-amylase inhibitory activity use acarbose as reference.

+In human T2DM patients, acarbose reduces total triglyceride levels.
+Acarbose has a similar effect in non-T2DM patients with isolated familial hypertriglyceridemia.

+In smaller samples of healthy human volunteers, acarbose increases postprandial GLP-1 levels.